vroslmend/check-the-card-game-v2/README.md

     *   Define and provide the initial client-side XState `AnimationMachine`.
 4.  **Develop UI Components:** Re-implement game UI components using shadcn/ui and Tailwind, driven by the new state management.
 5.  **Implement Animation Sequences:** Integrate Framer Motion, orchestrated by the `AnimationMachine`, for key interactions (card drawing, playing, etc.).
-6.  **Iterative Feature Implementation:** Continue building out all game phases, player actions, and UI feedback according to the `XSTATE_REFACTOR_PLAN.md`.
+6.  **Iterative Feature Implementation:** Continue building out all game phases, player actions, and UI feedback.
 7.  **Thorough Testing:** Unit, integration, and end-to-end testing for both client and server.

 ---